Choose a language en

 To send a message to every player in the game, call the chat_send_all function.

-minetest.chat_send_all("This is a chat message to all players")
+core.chat_send_all("This is a chat message to all players")

 Here is an example of how this appears in-game: